santiagobaronz/mars-api/README.md

-# 📝 Nickname Generator
+# 📝 🌌 Mars API

-The Training Request System is a website derived from Ivao Ecuador that provides a tool to schedule new training for pilots or air traffic controllers.
+Project that integrates the NASA API to search for images of Mars through the different rovers (Only works with Curiosity and Perseverance)

 ```
 Project link: https://santiago-baron-zuleta.github.io/mars-api/